Carlicia Mellick

 Allied Health Assistant

 Dana has been with Function Plus Therapy as an allied health assistant for 3+ years, recently taking on the role of Practice Manager.
-Dana has a passion for assisting people in the community to live their lives to their fullest potential.
+She has a passion for assisting people in the community to live their lives to their fullest potential.
 Dana enjoys every aspect of her roles, particularly seeing clients thrive and reach their goals.
-Dana’s approach is based on the individuals’ daily needs and is able to adapt her programs accordingly.
-Dana is very organised and aims to deliver her therapies in a timely professional manner.
+Her approach is based on the individuals’ daily needs, and she is able to adapt her programs accordingly.
+Dana is meticulous and aims to deliver her therapies in a timely, professional manner.

 Lorna